Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Denver Broncos (3-0) bring a three-game winning streak into a matchup against the Baltimore Ravens (2-1) on Sunday, October 3, 2021 at Empower Field at Mile High.
-Denver is only 1.5-point favorite in the game.
-The point total for the outing is set at 45.
+The Denver Broncos (3-0) take a three-game winning streak into a matchup against the Baltimore Ravens (2-1) on Sunday, October 3, 2021 at Empower Field at Mile High.
+Denver is only 1.5-point favorite in the contest.
+The game has a 44.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.